akaihola/darglint2/README.md

 ### SublimeLinter

-A plugin for SublimeLinter can be found [here](https://github.com/raddessi/SublimeLinter-contrib-darglint)
+A plugin for SublimeLinter can be found [here](https://github.com/raddessi/SublimeLinter-contrib-darglint).
+Note that it was built for the original `darglint`, not `darglint2`, and its compatibility with `darglint2` is yet to be verified.

 ### Pre-commit